 The tension in South London right now, between the white working class and the working class Muslims, is insane.
-I was doing an interview a few months ago, and as I was saying this - I live pretty much on the same road as the Woolwich Killing - as i was saying it, there were all these extreme Muslims in the middle of the road.
-And I live opposite a Millwall pub - the white working class hub - and all these Muslims were just on speakers just gunning the white man.
-And I was saying 'look at it, it's literally in front of us'.
+I was doing an interview a few months ago, and as I was saying this—I live pretty much on the same road as the Woolwich Killing— and as I was saying it, there were all these extreme Muslims in the middle of the road.
+And I live opposite a Millwall pub—the white working class hub—and all these Muslims were just on speakers just gunning the white man.
+And I was saying "Look at it, it's literally in front of us."

 I guess in the UK people are generally depressed, so they start to look for other people to blame.

 Here [in America] it seems different.
 A lot the aggression is individual aggression, not a collective aggression.

 There's some crazy race stuff going on here too, Trayvon Martin and Oscar Grant are probably just the tip of the iceberg.
 We don't hear about a lot of stuff happening in the US because it's so spread out, it's easy for news to get lost.

 In America it's based on the individual.
 You're never gonna get a revolution here because you've got Fat Joe there saying, "Yo why are these guys coming over here?" and those guys will say "Why are those guys sitting on their arse?"
 It's based on the individual and everyone is against each other on their own.
 They have their little empire they have their job and their dream.

 Especially here in LA.
 This city is all about the pursuit of your individual desires.
 Which can be amazing, until you have a medical emergency…

 Are you still living in Peckham?